 There is currently no known fertility treatment for a low egg count.
 There’s no known way to make anyone create new eggs.
 However, you still have numerous options for conceiving even with a diminished ovarian reserve.

 Female fertility preservation is one of the best immediate options if you’re wondering how to increase fertility.
 This involves retrieving your eggs from your ovaries and freezing them for later fertilization.
 Experts may also recommend ovarian superovulation, a form of ovulation induction in which hormones induce you to ovulate multiple eggs.
 These eggs can then be collected and frozen or used for in vitro fertilization.
 Your doctor may also recommend intrauterine insemination or the use of a donor egg in conjunction with IVF treatment.

 It is still completely possible to have a low egg count and get pregnant, even without any form of reproductive assistance.
-If you are having trouble conceiving and are wondering why getting pregnant is so difficult, it’s a good idea to consult a fertility treatment specialist.
-If you believe you have a low egg count, the Everlywell Ovarian Reserve Test kit offers an easy way to know for sure.
+If you are having trouble conceiving and are wondering why getting pregnant is so difficult, consider taking a fertility testing kit and/or consult a fertility treatment specialist.

 1. Female Reproductive System.
 Cleveland Clinic.
 URL.
 Accessed July 15, 2021.

 2. Infertility FAQs.
 Centers for Disease Control and Prevention.
 URL.
 Accessed July 15, 2021.